 Teaching kids the value of a dollar is one thing.
 Teaching them the value of tens of thousands of dollars is something else entirely.

-Yet, by the time children reach their teenage years, they will very likely be asked to make four, five, and even six-figure financial decisions about college tuition, cars, and other big-ticket expenses.
+Yet, by the time children reach their teenage years, they will very likely be facing four, five, and even six-figure financial decisions about college tuition and cars.
+And potentially other big-ticket expenses.

 Help Research Big Ticket Expenses